chiffa/GAN_evo/dev_log.rst

     - optimization algorithm
     - learning rate

-And a sub-parameter; which is the base varition vector. although, is it involved in the classification?
+And a sub-parameter; which is the base variation vector. although, is it involved in the classification?

 Can we talk about the beneficial vs nefarious mutation distribution?

+TODO: the problem is that the convolutional levels perform a modificaiton of the size that is not trivial.
+It's basically dims_out = (dims_in + padding * 2 - kernel_size + stride) // stride